buckleya2/ScamSifter/README.md

 # ScamSifter
-## a better way to view craigslist housing listings
+## a better way to view craigslist housing

-ScamSifter is a command line tool that will sift through craigslist housing listings, remove likel scam listings, and send email alerts
+ScamSifter is a command line tool that will sift through craigslist housing posts, remove likely scam posts, and send email alerts

 Note: Scam Sifter is a personal project, meant for educational purposes only.